HOW TO MAKE MISTAKES AND GROW THEM

 Making the same mistakes repeatedly is not conducive to a successful, happy life.
 Get out of bad habits, as soon as you recognise them as such.
 Listen to others’ valid observations or do something about your own.

 I’ve made many mistakes in my life.
-A Catholic schooling makes it difficult to shed guilt for erroneous deeds (however trivial or notorious they might be) having been instilled with its dogma from an impressionable age.
+A Catholic schooling makes it difficult to shed guilt for erroneous deeds (whether trivial or notorious) having been instilled with its dogma from an impressionable age.

 Philosophical ramblings aside, where might I have done better?